SPRING & SUMMER 2019. ALL ACROSS EUROPE. MEETING WITH THE BEST AND BRIGHTEST IN THE DIGITAL WORLD.

 The Lovie Awards Executive Team takes Lovie Talks on the road to meet the people making the Internet all over the world.
 Each speaker has presented to hundreds of groups as small as 10 and as large as 200.

-Prior to joining The Lovie Awards in May 2019, Ana Livia worked at Quartz London as Community Engagement & Partnership Manager.
+As European Marketing Director, Ana Livia leads marketing and awareness efforts for The Lovie Awards and The Webby Awards in Europe.
+Previously, she worked at Quartz as Senior Communications Manager, EMEA.
 As the sole leader for the market’s publicity efforts, she created and implemented the company’s first EMEA communications strategy, in addition to securing and organising over 100 broadcast interviews for Quartz’s editorial team in the course of a year.

 Before The Lovies, Emily spent six years working on The Webby Awards with a particular focus on international development and the Webby Ambassador Program.
 Prior to Webby Media Group, Emily directed the ADC Awards program and served as Editor for three volumes of the Art Directors Annual, for which she won awards in One Show Design and The American Inhouse Design Awards.

 A native of Boston, Emily lives in Brooklyn, NY with her husband and two daughters.
 She holds a degree in English from Wesleyan University and speaks decent Italian.

 David-Michel Davies is President of Webby Media Group, which owns and produces The Webby Awards, The Lovie Awards in Europe, and Netted by the Webbys.